 All electronic submissions must be made using the Web interface at http://cs.umaine.edu/~chaw/u/only.
 Do not use email or any other means for submission.
-You should submit a single file named using the template cos226-hw01-lastname-firstname-pqrs.tgz where lastname and firstname are replaced by the obvious and pqrs is replaced by a 4-digit number of your choosing.
+You should submit a single file named using the template cos226-hw01-lastname-firstname-pqrs.jar where lastname and firstname are replaced by the obvious and pqrs is replaced by a 4-digit number of your choosing.
 If your submission is successful, you will be presented with a Web page indicating so, along with a timestamp and MD5 checksum; you should save that information for your records.
-You should design your submission so that the command tar zxf cos226-hw01-lastname-firstname-pqrs.tgz results in the creation of a directory cos226-hw01-lastname-firstname-pqrs.
-In that directory should be all the source code for your submission (organized in further sub-directories if you like) as well as a README file and a Makefile with the usual semantics.
+You should design your submission so that the command jar xf cos226-hw01-lastname-firstname-pqrs.jar results in the creation of a directory cos226-hw01-lastname-firstname-pqrs.
+In that directory should be all the source code for your submission (organized in further sub-directories as needed) as well as a README file with the usual semantics.
 Do not submit any kind of non-source files (executables, object files, class files, etc.).
 Be especially careful if you use IDEs such as Eclipse for your work because the packages created by them often contain compiled, not source files.

-Ask for clarifications in class or on the newsgroup if you have any doubts regarding the submission format and procedure.
+Ask for clarifications in class if you have any doubts regarding the submission requirements.